0

 03/25/2026

-In this article “The vagina as source and target of androgens: implications for treatment of GSM/VVA, including DHEA,” Cipriani, Maseroli, Ravelli, and Vignozzi, examine how androgen hormones affect vaginal tissue and what this means for treating genitourinary syndrome of menopause (GSM), also called vulvovaginal atrophy (VVA).
+In this article "The vagina as source and target of androgens: implications for treatment of GSM/VVA, including DHEA," Cipriani, Maseroli, Ravelli, and Vignozzi, examine how androgen hormones affect vaginal tissue and what the research suggests for vaginal comfort in menopause and beyond.

-The authors conducted a review of existing research, including laboratory studies of vaginal tissue, molecular studies of hormone receptors, and clinical research on menopause treatments.
+The authors conducted a review of existing research, including laboratory studies of vaginal tissue, molecular studies of hormone receptors, and clinical research on menopause.
 They analyzed evidence showing how vaginal cells respond to hormones and how those hormones are processed within the tissue itself.

 Rather than simply looking at whether DHEA helped, Cipriani et al., explored the actual structure of the vaginal tissues to better understand what they might need in menopause and beyond...